microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/Overview.md

 (look, we're not proud of _all_ the code we write...)

-On the rare case that you use getters or setters with side-effects, it's worth noting that these operators only perform assignments if necessary.
+On the rare case that you use getters or setters with side-effects, it's worth nothing that these operators only perform assignments if necessary.
 In that sense, not only is the right side of the operator "short-circuited" - the assignment itself is too.

 ```ts